mooltiverse/nyx/docs/_pages/guide/user/03.configuration-reference/services.md

 Release assets whose [path]({{ site.baseurl }}{% link _pages/guide/user/03.configuration-reference/release-assets.md %}#path) cannot be resolved to a local file are skipped.

+Due to a limitation in the underlying library, the command line version does not support uploading the asset description.
+Only file names are uploaded and displayed.
+{: .notice--warning}

 ##### GitHub configuration options

 This service type supports the following [options](#options):